T-962 more improvements

 Made a quick transition to almost 200 degrees step in 15 seconds.

 Temperature drift no more than 2 degrees.
-This potential will be enough
+Thiswill potentially will be enough

 to perform any standard solder profile.

-in the heating section.
-On the cooling section, the board cools down more slowly.
+The profiles are fairly accurate.
+In the cooling section, the board cools down slower

 I'll wait until it cools down a few minutes longer.